zara-j/EventManager/README.md

 # Event manager

-This project is designed for managing events
+This project is designed for managing events using Vue3 composition API + Vite.
 ## Address
 event-front.shirpala.ir